Seahawks safety Jamal Adams suffers shoulder injury, keeping him out of second half of win over 49ers

 Rookie finds end zone

 This hasn’t been the kind of rookie season Dee Eskridge had hoped for.
-He spent two months recovering from a concussion he suffered in his NFL debut back in September, and even when healthy enough to play, he had only gotten intermittent playing time the past few weeks.
+He spent two months recovering from a concussion he suffered in his NFL debut in September, and even when healthy enough to play, he had only gotten intermittent playing time the past few weeks.

 He finally had something of a breakthrough Sunday, hauling in three catches for 35 yards — including his first NFL touchdown reception on a 7-yard pass from Russell Wilson late in the second quarter.